 Some surgeons advocate joining the nerves in the flap to nerves around the breast.
 This will supposedly help increase the sensation in the reconstructed breast.

 In my patients, some sensory loss is inevitable.
 However, some recover fairly good sensation without having any nerve repair.
-Truth to be told, there's no good evidence that points to a better recovery of breast sensation when nerves are repaired, so I don’t feel it’s a necessary procedure.
+Truth to be told, there's no good evidence that points to a better recovery of breast sensation when nerves are repaired, so I don’t feel that this is a necessary procedure.

-Will others be able to tell if you had breast reconstruction surgery?
+Will others be able to tell if you have had breast reconstruction?

-If the surgery is done well, others will not be able to tell you’ve had the surgery.
+If the surgery is done well, others will not be able to tell that you have had the surgery.
 The only time they will be able to tell is if they see your scars.

-The chances of getting breast cancer in the opposite breast is higher than normal if you’ve had breast cancer.
+The chances of getting breast cancer in the opposite breast is higher than normal if you have had breast cancer.
 Thus, it’s important to continue to monitor that breast.
-Mammograms are not need for the reconstructed breast, but it’s good to monitor for any lumps in that breast as the cancer may recur.
+Mammograms are not needed for the reconstructed breast, but it’s good to monitor for any lumps in that breast as the cancer may recur.

 Can breast reconstruction hide cancer or make it come back?